Info On 020 Transaxle Work

 So, after all that, if you still want me to work on your 020, send an Instant Message on Vortex, or email me at brokegti@sbcglobalDOTnet (obviously change the DOT to an actual dot to send the mail).

 For payment, I'll take a check, but it has to clear before I let the trans leave.
-Money Order or a bank cashiers are fine.
-I have PayPal, but add 4% to cover the fees they'll take off the top.
-I don't need paid for the work until you pick the trans up, or until I go to ship it out.
+Money Order or a bank cashiers check are fine.
+I have PayPay, and cash always works, as does silver and gold coinage:) I don't need paid for the work until you pick the trans up, or until I go to ship it out.
 You can pay in advance, or at the time it is dropped off, but it isn't needed.

 Don't have me start the work if you don't have the money for it, because if I end up sitting on a completed trans that isn't paid for, I'll sell it to get my parts money back out of it.
-This is for those people who might leave it sitting 4 or 5 months while they are building the car, and 'just can't pay for the trans right now'... when the work is done, I want paid.
-I can understand a little time to work around schedules to pick them up and so on, but don't leave it with me for months after it is done.
-I'll email you to let you know if it is sitting too long, and to come get it, I won't just sell the trans out from under you, but if you get 3 or 4 emails from me telling you I need paid and I need the space and parts money and to come get this trans... start finding the time to come get it ASAP!
+This is for those people who might leave it sitting 4 or 5 months while they are building the car, and 'just can't pay for the trans right now'... when the work is done, I want paid, or pretty damn soon after it is done.
+I can understand a little time to work around schedules to pick them up and so on, but don't leave it with me for months and month after it is done.
+I'll email you to let you know if it is sitting too long, and to come get it, I won't just sell the trans out from under you**, but if you get 3 or 4 emails from me telling you I need paid and I need the space and parts money and to come get this trans... start finding the time to come get it ASAP!

 Parts